carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 - "Learn about using global knitr options and global execution options"
 keypoints:
 - "Knitr will render your code and markdown-formatted text and output your document format of choice"
 - "Code chunks are runable piece of R code.
-Each time you knit the document, calculations and plots will be run and displayed"
+Each time you render/knit the document, calculations and plots will be run and displayed"
 - "Options for code chunks can be set at the individual level or at the global level"
 ---

 ## Utilizing the Code Features of Quarto

 We've learned about the text-formatting options of Quarto, now let's dive into the code portion of Quarto documents.
 Quarto flips the defaults of code and text - instead of priortizing the code and making you comment out (#) text such as in R scripts, they priortize text and force you to specially comment the code portions.
 How do you signal to R the difference between code and text when you're not using code commments (#)?
 That's where code chunks (or "code chunks" as RStudio calls them) come into play.
-Instead of Quarto's rendering system processing the markdown styling into the final output, Code chunks are sent to a preceding stage of processing by Knitr, which "knits" the code output and text together.
+Instead of Quarto's rendering system processing the markdown styling into the final output, Code chunks are sent to a preceding stage of processing by Knitr, which "knits"/render the code output and text together.
 Secondly, Quarto processes the code output and displays it in the document format of our choice - i.e. Knitr runs the lines of code for a plot in a code chunk, joins it to the markdown text portions, and Quarto outputs that as an html document.

 ## What is Knitr?